AA4TE

 - No time field at all

-A message missing its status code is not acceptable.
-Always lead with ST and SPEC.
+A message missing its status code hinders the automatic reporting structure.
+Always lead with ST (changes marker color) and SPEC after the OBJECT NAME.

 Each card shows the raw comment string as it would appear on an APRS display, followed by its plain English meaning.